 Introduction and Getting Started

 Social media is a platform that all organisations should be active on.
 However, some organisations do not necessarily believe it.
 In some cases, leaders think, “Why should non profits get involved in social media?”
 For many it seems like a fad that will pass soon enough.
 However, the reality is that social media is here to stay, at least in the medium term.
-Additionally, and really important for non-profits is the fact that 55% of those that do interact with non profits on social media channels have been found to take further action, at least according to a Weggener Edstrom study reported on by Erin Hall (2015) for Classy.
+Additionally, and really important for non-profits is the fact that 55% of those that do interact with non profits on social media channels have been found to take further action, at least according to a Weggener Edstrom study.
 This makes social media worthwhile for any organisation, including non profits.

 This guide to social media for non profits will help you to effectively define what you are doing and why so that you can achieve success on these platforms.
 The guide will be divided into three parts.
 The first part will focus on what to do to get started, the second on the content strategy that will work for you, and the third on additional tips for success on social media.

 “Non profit organisations have become increasingly social over the past decade whether they are cultivating a dedicated Facebook following, or blazing a trail on new networks.”